 - Keeps accurate records of stock movements, orders, product quality, safety issues and other administration requirements

-How to become a Picker & Packer in Australia
+How to become a Picker and Packer in Australia

-Formal education and qualifications are not generally required to become a Picker and Packer in Australia, on the job training is usually provided.
-However previous experience or specialised skills are highly regarded.
+Formal education and qualifications are not generally required to become a Picker and Packer in Australia, as on-the-job training is usually provided.
+However, previous experience and specialised skills are highly regarded.

-Step 2 – Work experience or part time jobs in a similar environment while you are at school will look good on your resume and job applications
+Step 2 – Gaining work experience or part time jobs in a similar environment while you are at school will look good on your resume and job applications.

 Step 3 – Research the industry and narrow down an area you’d like to work in, e.g. logistics, manufacturing or retail.

-Step 5 – Consider getting relevant qualifications that could help you advance and apply for promotions
+Step 5 – Consider getting relevant qualifications that could help you advance and apply for promotions, such as: